 Keep good hand hygiene

-- Regularly wash your hands with soap and water for 20 seconds or use the hand sanitiser provided
+- Regularly wash your hands with soap and water for 20 seconds, and use the hand sanitiser and gels provided

 Wear a face covering / mask